 Bone turnover markers and Trabecular Bone Score (TBS) might be useful tools to identify transmenopausal women who are at greater risk for bone loss, according to study results published in Clinical Endocrinology.

 Researchers conducted this study to determine whether bone turnover markers can effectively identify women who are likely to lose more bone mass during late perimenopause and early menopause.
-They assessed 64 healthy premenopausal women (age 44-57 years) at baseline and at 5-year follow-up for clinical and lifestyle features, bone densitometry, TBS, and bone turnover marker levels (C-terminal telopeptide of type 1 collagen [CTX], N-amino terminal propeptide of type 1 collagen [P1NP], and osteocalcin).
+They assessed 64 healthy premenopausal women (age 44-57 years) at baseline and at 5-year follow-up for clinical and lifestyle features, bone densitometry, TBS, and bone turnover marker levels (C-terminal telopeptide of type 1 collagen [CTX], procollagen type 1 N-terminal propeptide [P1NP], and osteocalcin).

 At baseline, all participants had normal bone density.
 After 5 years, 35.9% continued to have normal bone density, 57.8% had low bone mass, and 6.3% had osteoporosis.
 Compared with those who had normal bone density at follow-up, women with osteopenia or osteoporosis had significantly higher baseline bone turnover marker levels.